-New Oriental Education & Technology Group Inc. (EDU) rose the most since September 2006, halting a two- day, 57 percent slump, after contesting allegations by short seller Muddy Waters LLC about the company’s accounting practices.
+New Oriental Education & Technology Group Inc. (EDU:US) rose the most since September 2006, halting a two- day, 57 percent slump, after contesting allegations by short seller Muddy Waters LLC about the company’s accounting practices.

 The American depositary receipts of New Oriental jumped 30 percent to $12.35 by 10:39 a.m. in New York, after sinking to $9.50 yesterday.
 Today’s advance snapped a nine-day retreat.